Sonoff Basic R3 – DIY Switch via HTTP POST of JSON

 Getting into DIY Mode

 The key is to get the device into what the Sonoff User Manual calls “Compatible Pairing Mode”.
-The push button is used in two stages, with long (5s) holds first to get the LED signalling “..-” and then a continuous rapid flashing.
+The push button is used in two stages, with long (5s) holds, first to get the LED signalling “..-” and then again to get continuous rapid flashing.

 Finding the Device on the Network